 - shows diffusion restriction with high DWI signal and low ADC signal 13-14

 - the reduction in ADC values can be lower than with pancreatic cancer 13

 - DWI signal may be useful as a marker for determining the indication for steroid therapy 15

-Can be normal.
-Biliary duct abnormalities are common with strictures of the CBD and short intrahepatic duct strictures representing PSC.
+ERCP can be normal.
+Biliary duct abnormalities are common with strictures of the common bile duct and short intrahepatic duct strictures representing PSC.

 Diffuse irregularity and narrowing of the main pancreatic duct (as distinct from pancreatic carcinoma).